brockboland/Homebrew/42-BelgianBlonde/README.md

 - 2019.05.10: Brew day
 - 2019.05.11: Pitched yeast.
 Going strong after 24 hours.
 Realized two days later that I forgot to aerate the wort, but the yeast seemed to be doing just fine.
 - 2019.05.29: Dropped fermentation fridge to 37 F to cold crash
+- 2019.06.10: Kegged in two kegs (filled a 1.75 gal cannonball, and the remainder into a 3 gallon).
+14 psi at 37 F.